VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Ok let's add a [LocalScript](../../src/Game/Shared/GameObject/Components/LocalScript.js) now to focus this zeppelin with the camera.
 These scripts are used to customize client-side game.

-> Here every script could be a localScript here since the world is simulated on the client-side but it's good pratice to keep them separate since the world simulation could be executed somewhere else (on a distant server for example)

 GameManager in `index.html` become

 ```js